Pros and cons of hearing aids with rechargeable batteries

-Hearing aids these days are powered by either one of two types of batteries: Disposable "button" batteries or rechargeable batteries.
-For the most part, disposable batteries are still the more common option, though more and more hearing aid manufacturers are making rechargeable hearing aids.
+Hearing aids these days are powered by either one of two types of batteries: Disposable, removable "button" batteries or rechargeable batteries that cannot be removed.

-Rechargeable hearing aids have built-in batteries that do not require regular removal, compared to hearing aids with traditional disposable batteries.
+Rechargeable hearing aids have built-in batteries that do not require regular removal, unlike hearing aids with traditional disposable batteries.
 Instead of removing the batteries themselves, you dock your hearing aids each night on a charging unit, similar to how smartphones recharge.

-Switching to rechargeable hearing aid batteries is more complicated than simply going to the drugstore and purchasing rechargeable button batteries in the correct size.
-You may be able to find the batteries and a corresponding charging station, but they may not be compatible or reliable with your current hearing aid.
+If you're ready for rechargeable hearing aid batteries, switching is more complicated than simply going to the drugstore and purchasing rechargeable button batteries in the correct size.
+These don't exist.

 So how do you decide if rechargeable hearing aids are right for you?
-Knowing the advantages and disadvantages of rechargeable hearings aids can go a long way to helping you and your hearing care practitioner pick the best style for you.
+It's a personal decision based on preferences and finances.
+Knowing the advantages and disadvantages of hearing aids with rechargeable hearing aids can go a long way to helping you and your hearing care practitioner pick the best style for you.

 Advantages of using rechargeable batteries

-“If peeling the tab off a battery and not dropping it, or being able to get it to fit into the compartment, is difficult for somebody, then rechargeable would be a huge advantage,” Cross said.
+“If peeling the tab off a battery and not dropping it, or being able to get it to fit into the compartment, is difficult for somebody, then rechargeable would be a huge advantage,” said Tim Cross, a hearing instrument specialist and owner of Earzlink Hearing Care in Hillsboro, Ohio.

 He fit her with rechargeable hearing aids and kept an extra charger in his office so she wouldn’t have to live without her hearing aids if a problem occurred.